RGunasekaran21249030/Ragunath.Gunasekaran/index.md

 Develop COVID19 Data Tracker Tool with Key Performance Indicators (KPI), Trends, Geographic and Various visualizations, Prediction of CoronaVirus in the USA by using COVID19 Datasets and Python Programming Language.
 As part of this Project, I have used various statistics related distributions like PDF, CDF, PMF.

-This project developed by using Python Programming.
+> This project developed by using Python and Statistics.

 <img src="PDF.PNG"/>